dynatrace-oss-contrib/opentelemetry-specification/specification/sdk-tracing.md

   (_only applies to languages where weak references are not supported or suitable_)

+In order to avoid multiple exports potentially being blocked on connection issues or when `reportIntervalMillis` is set inappropriately, exports should *not* be performed in parallel.
+If a previous export is still in progress on the next `reportIntervalMillis`, the current export should be skipped.

 For languages that support the concept of weak references it is recommended to only use these for keeping references to un-ended spans in the processor.
 Otherwise, it would accumulate references to spans abandoned by the user without